openapi-processor/openapi-processor-spring/docs/howto/pageable-page-mapping.md

 In that case you will only need the global type mapping of `Pageable` and the `StringPage`.
 Note that the `StringPage` uses a generic parameter.

-Worth mentioning is that the generatr will not generate model classes for the openapi types `Pageable`, `Page`, `StringContent` or `StringPage`.
+Worth mentioning is that the processor will not generate model classes for the openapi types `Pageable`, `Page`, `StringContent` or `StringPage`.